 Justice Is Global is gearing up to provide the tools and resources we need to build a powerful progressive internationalist movement.
 Just some of what we have planned for 2017:

 Tools to lobby your representatives for the Justice Is Global jobs and progressive trade platform.

 A series of analyses from progressive internationalist leaders on how we got where we are and what we need to do now.

 Social media toolkits to spread the campaign online.

 A platform that unites local and global action by connecting leaders and groups around the world.

-Sign up to get updates, resources, and first news on the official Justice Is Global launch later this year
+Sign up to get updates, resources, and news about the Justice Is Global campaign.